 Professor Lenoce has taught broadcast and film courses at Middlesex for the last 20 years teaching nearly every course in the program.
 As coordinator of the Broadcast-Cinema program, he has co-developed many courses and programs including the Multimedia, Corporate Media and Film Industry Training Programs.
 He considers himself a teacher first but has worked in media production for over 30 years.
 He started out interning and working at tiny TV stations eventually freelancing for CBS and CBS affiliate stations.
 He then moved into corporate, marketing and educational productions producing over 300 videos and 150 live broadcasts.
 Prior to Middlesex, Professor Lenoce worked for 10 years at Aetna Life and Casualty in Hartford and Middletown, first as a broadcast engineer designing systems and facilities for their then state of the production and education center in Middletown and then as a media producer.

-Professor Lenoce, lives with his family including his son Gregory, daughter Isabella and wife Amy, a professor at NVCC, in Durham, Connecticut.
-In his spare time, Professor Lenoce is an avid cyclist.
+Professor Lenoce, lives with his family including his son Gregory and daughter Isabella in Durham, Connecticut.
+In his spare time, Professor Lenoce is an avid cyclist, runner and car enthusiast.
 He can often be seen riding his bike or driving his sports car to work on nice days.
 He enjoys dancing with Isabella, making science fiction and rocket models with Greg and hiking and fishing with his family.